How to Make Onigiri (Japanese Rice Balls) at Home

 |

-One of the key reasons onigiri are so popular is their convenience.
+One of the reasons onigiri are so popular is their convenience.
 They are perfect for bento boxes, picnics, road trips, or quick snacks on the go.
 In Japan, you can find onigiri in nearly every convenience store, showcasing an array of flavors and fillings to suit every taste.
-The combination of seasoned rice and flavorful fillings makes onigiri a delightful and nourishing treat that can be enjoyed any time of day.
+The combination of seasoned rice and flavorful fillings makes onigiri a great treat that can be enjoyed any time of day.

 Onigiri Fillings